AdobeDocs/experience-platform.en/help/xdm/api/export-import.md

 The endpoints used in this guide are part of the [[!DNL Schema Registry] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/mixin-registry.yaml).
 Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 The export/import endpoints are part of the remote procedure calls (RPCs) that are supported by the Schema Registry.
-Unlike other endpoints in the Schema Registry, RPCs do not use a `CONTAINER_ID`.
+Unlike other endpoints in the Schema Registry, RPC endpoints do not require additional headers like `Accept` or `Content-Type`, and do not use a `CONTAINER_ID`.
 Instead, they must use the `/rpc` namespace, as demonstrated in the API calls below.

 ## Retrieve an export payload for a resource {#export}